Bost-Connes systems, Hecke algebras, and induction: Comparison with other Hecke systems

 was studied in \cite{LFr} and \cite{LFr2}.
 By \cite[Theorem 2.5]{LFr} the corresponding Hecke C$^*$-algebra $\redheck{P_K}{P_\OO}$ is isomorphic to a crossed product by the semigroup of principal ideals,

 It is known that for imaginary quadratic fields of any class number these Hecke systems are Morita equivalent to Bost-Connes systems \cite[Proposition 4.6]{cmr2}.
 We also know from \cite[Remark 2.2(iii)]{LLNlat} that for totally imaginary fields $K$ of class number one the Hecke systems are actually isomorphic to the Bost-Connes systems.
-In this section we will show that $\redheck{P_K}{P_\OO}$ embeds into the corner of $A_K$ corresponding to the Hilbert class field.
+In this section we will generalize these results and show that for arbitrary number fields $\redheck{P_K}{P_\OO}$ embeds into the corner of $A_K$ corresponding to the Hilbert class field.